clintatelier/digital_ocean_manager/README.md

 10. Regularly review and update Apache configurations for optimal performance
 11. Use the comprehensive deployment information for troubleshooting and maintenance
 12. Utilize DigitalOcean's built-in monitoring tools to track droplet performance
+13. Take advantage of the new dry run mode when testing changes
+14. Pay attention to resource usage warnings from the monitoring script

 ## Maintenance